-Paul wanted the Corinthians to know what motivated him in ministry in verses 11-15.
+In verses 11-15, Paul wanted the Corinthians to know what motivated him in ministry.
 He wanted them to know his heart or integrity (2 Co 5:12).
-His opponents called his principles of ministry into question, but the next verses, he made his integrity in service to the Lord abundantly clear.
+His opponents called his principles of ministry into question, but in the next verses he made his integrity in service to the Lord abundantly clear.

 There is knowledge that has implications obtained from awareness concerning the Judgment Seat of Christ.
 The gospel team knew that the Lord would assess their ministry one day.

 The “therefore” draws an implication from verse 10.
 Because Christ will evaluate the believer for rewards at the Judgment Seat of Christ (2 Co 5:10), this has implications on the imperative of evangelism.

 the terror [reverence] of the Lord,

 The motivation of ministry for Paul’s team was reverence toward Christ’s evaluation of them.
 “Terror” here is reverence or awe, not dread or slavish fear of the Judgment Seat of Christ.
 It is wholesome respect for His majesty, immutability, and veracity in assessing the fairness of reward.
 The idea is not that we cower before Him like a whipped dog.
 It is healthy awe of His evenhandedness (Prov 1:7).

 Awe of God is a motivation for evangelism.

 Essential for ministry is a healthy reverence for God, not an unhealthy cowering before Him as if He were out of touch in connecting with us.